MicrosoftDocs/Viva/Viva/glint/reports/post-survey-coaching-small-teams.md

 > [!NOTE]
 > The Viva Glint admin sets the confidentiality threshold in the Reporting section of General Settings.
 [Read about setting up the Reporting section](/../../viva/glint/setup/manage-general-settings).

-Managers can still have great feedback sessions with your team.
+Managers who cannot view some or all of their team's data can still have great feedback sessions with their teams.
 Here's how:

 ## Enable Broader Team Insights for your managers

-Managers of small teams may not have enough team members with overall size or response rate size to view their own team’s survey responses.
+Managers of small teams may not have *enough team members overall* or *response rate size* to view their own team’s survey responses.
 Viva Glint considers this number to be a team of five or less respondents.
 While it's critical to protect survey respondents’ confidentiality, it's also critical to empower small team managers with feedback and action-taking capabilities.
 Broader Team Insights (BTI) helps to bridge that gap.

 [Follow this guidance to enable Broader Team Insights for your managers](https://go.microsoft.com/fwlink/?linkid=2231012)